hanselcui/hanselcui.github.io/_pages/about.md

 permalink: /
 title: "Hi, there~ 👋"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
 I am a second-year Master’s student in computer science at [SCIR](http://ir.hit.edu.cn/) in [Harbin Institute of Technology](http://www.hit.edu.cn/).

 My primary research interests lies in the area of in Natural Language Processing.
-Recently, I mainly focused on how to reason by the language models in an explicit and quantifiable manner, eg. explanation graph generation([EG3P](https://aclanthology.org/2023.findings-acl.629/)), reasoning on heterogeneous data([HProPro](https://arxiv.org/abs/2402.10812)).
+Recently, I mainly focused on how to reason by the language models in an explicit and quantifiable manner and boosting the reasoning ability of LLM from the reasoning process, eg. explanation graph generation([EG3P](https://aclanthology.org/2023.findings-acl.629/)), reasoning on heterogeneous data([HProPro](https://arxiv.org/abs/2402.10812)).

 Previously, I graduated from Harbin Institute of Technology, Computer Science, in 2022.